Stylback/home-server/README.md

 We want to detect and ban malicious behaviour towards our internet-exposed services, such as attempts to brute-force a password or DoS/DDoS attacks.
 For each service we will define a jail and filter, we will then have Fail2Ban watch the logs of that service and ban IPs that match said filter.

-In contrast to our other services we will not be using Fail2Ban in a Docker container ([_curious why?_](#issues-and-solutions)), we will instead install in directly on the OS.
+In contrast to our other services we will not be using Fail2Ban in a Docker container ([_curious why?_](#issues-and-solutions)), we will instead install it directly on the OS.
 To get started, run:

 ```sh
 sudo apt update && sudo apt install fail2ban